 - Supplemental budget policy changes.
 The original biennial budget provides an estimate of the projected ML of the ensuing biennium including the policy changes made during that legislative session.
 However, policy changes made in the supplemental budget continue to revise the budget and ensuing biennium projections.
-Data available to staff do not provide the detail to know what portion of actual ML costs in the following biennium are specifically related to policy changes made in the supplemental budget. - Initiatives, court rulings, and changes in federal law.
+Data available to staff do not provide sufficient detail to know what portion of actual ML costs in the following biennium are specifically related to policy changes made in the supplemental budget.
+As there is no way to identify what the ML in the following biennium would be without policy level changes in the supplemental budget, the most accurate comparison for the accuracy of the Outlook projections is the comparison of the estimated expenditures in the supplemental budget.
+Because of this, recommendations for the Outlook accuracy utilize supplemental budgets only. - Initiatives, court rulings, and changes in federal law.
 Initiatives, court rulings, and changes in federal law which come after a budget is enacted and an Outlook is adopted can drive significant changes in ML expenditures.
-An example of this is Initiative 1351 (K-12 class size funding), approved by voters in November of 2014 (after the 2014 supplemental budget and related outlook was adopted).
-The ML adjustment for I-1351 was an increase of \$2 billion dollars in the 2015-17 biennium.
+An example of this is Initiative 1351 (K-12 class size funding), approved by voters in November 2014 (after the 2014 supplemental budget and related outlook was adopted).
+The ML adjustment for I-1351 was an increase of \$2 billion dollars NGF-O in the 2015-17 biennium.
 Ultimately, the 2015-17 budget suspended the initiative in policy level but the maintenance level shows these increased costs.
-These costs were not (and could not) have been included in the outlook adopted in May 2014 for the enacted 2014 supplemental operating budget as the initiative had yet to be considered by the voters. - Health benefits and compensation.
+These costs were not (and could not) have been included in the outlook adopted in May 2014 for the enacted 2014 supplemental operating budget as the initiative had yet to be considered by the voters.

+• Health benefits and compensation.
 As noted above, the outlook statute requires that, changes to levels of funding for employee salaries and benefits be excluded from ensuing biennium estimates unless those changes are required by statute.
 Budgeted funds for health benefit employer contribution rates in some sessions are adjusted for surplus balances that may not be available the following year when the biennial budget for the ensuing biennium is being written.